ctds-usyd/library-webscraping/_episodes/05-conclusion.md

 care is taken not to disrupt the "regular" use of a web site, as we have seen above.

-In a sense, web scraping is no different than using a web browser to visit a web page, in that it amounts to using computer software (a browser vs a scraper) to acccess data that is publicly available on the web.
+In a sense, web scraping is no different than using a web browser to visit a web page, in that it amounts to using computer software (a browser vs a scraper) to access data that is publicly available on the web.

 In general, if data is publicly available (the content that is being scraped is not